SeanNesdoly/mvda-adenovirus-production/data/README.txt

        @TODO(sean): Provide MWF *.ini configuration files with variable values!
        This would only be truly useful if given access to the MWF sourcecode;
-       however, we do not currently have permission to openly it.
+       however, we do not currently have permission to openly share it.

      OFF-LINE MEASUREMENTS
        Devices/sensors used to capture off-line measurements (requiring manual